acurteman/cryptographic/docs.md

 ### cycleTimer: Timer

-- Variable used to create Timer object that triggers the _process_cycle method
+- Server variable.
+Used to create Timer object that triggers the _process_cycle method

 ### cycleScript: Bool

-- Used to detrmine if user is waiting to execute a script once a new cycle starts.
+- Client variable.
+Used to detrmine if user is waiting to execute a script once a new cycle starts.
 If set to true, the run_script function will be called at the start of the cycle

 ### editPopup: Popup

-- Variable used to create the Edit dropdown menu
+- Client variable.
+Used to create the Edit dropdown menu

 ### emptyInventory: Dictionary

-- Variable used to create new inventory for user.
+- Server variable.
+Used to create new inventory for user.
 Contains a dictionary with keys for every item, and values of 0 representing no items in inventory

 ### filePopup: Popup

-- Variabled used to create the File dropdown menu
+- Client variable.
+Used to create the File dropdown menu

+### gameRunning: Bool

+- Server variable, true when the game is running

 ### localLog: Array

-- Used to store local messages
+- Client variable.
+Used to store local messages

 - Each item in the array is another array containing two items: